Experiment 3: Analogue to Digital Conversion

 Circuit layout for Experiment 3.

-Fig. 152 Circuit layout for Experiment 3.#
+Figure 23.2: Circuit layout for Experiment 3.

-Bar Graph Display#
+Bar Graph Display

-The next demonstration programme is of a bar graph display.
+The next demonstration program is of a bar graph display.
 Instead of illuminating in a binary sequence, the LEDs light progressively from one end to the other in the same way as the volume indicator on digital record and playback equipment.
 The number from the ADC has a maximum value of 1023, and there are only six LEDs.
 So the number from the ADC must be scaled.
 Let us pretend that 1024/6 = 170.

 ADC = 0; no LEDs lit.